CFM

 • It is adaptable, and all sessions can be run in an hour or less

-• It can be used very effectively as the basis of Faith and Fun clubs for children
+• It can be used very effectively as the basis of Faith and Friendship clubs for children

 • It can be adapted for use in the family home